 Here are the guidelines that apply to staff information on the web:

-- The Information Technology: Appropriate Use policy prohibits the use of the college's computer resources for individual or private gain.
+- The Information Technology: Technology Use Rights and Responsibilities Policy prohibits the use of the college's computer resources for individual or private gain.

 - The department head is responsible for determining if the department wants staff pages and for observing the Computing and Networking Appropriate Use Policy.
 Staff pages tend to be of two types: a single page listing all department staff or a series of pages with one page per staff member.
 The committee recommends that staff information be presented in a consistent way within the department.